Entering Class: 2012

 Undergraduate Institution: Cornell University

-Hometown: Freehold, NJ.
+Hometown: Marlboro, NJ.

 Research Interests: My interests are mainly in the fields of biochemistry and biophysics.
 I hope to use quantitative approaches to address complex problems in molecular dynamics and biochemistry and apply them to disease systems.